-Operations were also conducted in Bouganville.
-The first Bouganville sortie was conducted on Monday the 14th, and a total of six flights were dedicated to this task.
+Operations were also conducted in Bougainville.
+The first Bougainville sortie was conducted on Monday the 14th, and a total of six flights were dedicated to this task.
 Six sorties were enough for LADS to complete the assigned priority tasking, even though time on task was limited to one-and-a-half to two hours per sortie.

 LADS Flight Commanding Officer, Lieutenant Commander Reg Sowter said his team enjoyed discovering the cultural differences in Papua New Guinea.

-"The period in Alotau proved interesting and 'eye opening' for the naval personnel involved and the eight civilian support staff.
-Personnel quickly adapted to the differing pace of life in Papua New Guinea and the limited services available, the most noticeable differences being the food and lack of recreational amenities," LCDR Reg Sowter said.
+“The period in Alotau proved interesting and ‘eye opening’ for the naval personnel involved and the eight civilian support staff.
+Personnel quickly adapted to the differing pace of life in Papua New Guinea and the limited services available, the most noticeable differences being the food and lack of recreational amenities,” Lieutenant Commander Sowter said.

 “Of note though, was the excellent mobile phone coverage and internet speed which would put some Australian based carriers to shame,” he said.